Reclaiming Idle CPU Cycles on Kubernetes: Sparse-Domain Multiplexing for Concurrent MPI-CFD Simulations: Related Work

 The present work takes this observation one step further: if far-field ranks require only a fraction of a core, the remaining capacity can be reclaimed by co-scheduling additional simulations' ranks on the same physical cores.

-\subsection{Related Work}
+\section{Related Work}

 \paragraph{HPC co-scheduling} Ousterhout~\cite{ousterhout1982scheduling} established that communicating processes must be scheduled simultaneously to avoid cascading wait times.
 Feitelson and Rudolph~\cite{feitelson1992gang} formalized this as gang scheduling, demonstrating order-of-magnitude speedups for synchronization-heavy parallel jobs.
 Feitelson et~al.~\cite{feitelson1997theory} later classified jobs as rigid, moldable, or malleable, observing that gang scheduling wastes resources when jobs have unequal sizes.
+Schwiegelshohn and Yahyapour~\cite{schwiegelshohn2000fairness} further analyzed fairness guarantees in parallel job scheduling, a property we evaluate in Section~\ref{sec:concurrent-results}.
 Our sparse-domain approach addresses this at sub-job granularity: by creating intentionally lightweight ranks, we open scheduling ``holes'' that a second job's ranks can fill.